What is a diaphragmatic hernia?

 The diaphragm is the muscular partition that separates the abdomen and the chest.
 Tearing or disruption of this thin muscle is called a diaphragmatic hernia or diaphragmatic rupture.
 The terms can be used synonymously.

-One form of diaphragmatic hernia, a peritoneal-pericardial diaphragmatic hernia (PPDH) is congenital (present from birth) and may be due to defective development of the fetus.
+One form of diaphragmatic hernia, peritoneal-pericardial diaphragmatic hernia (PPDH), is congenital (present from birth) and may be due to defective development of the fetus.
 This condition is most often found in puppies or kittens and should be considered separately from the traumatic type of diaphragmatic hernia or rupture.

 What causes a diaphragmatic hernia or rupture?

 The most common cause of diaphragmatic hernia is blunt force trauma.
 This type of trauma can occur after a fall from a high place (such as out of a window), an automobile accident, or a blow to the abdomen.
 Congenital diaphragmatic hernias are less commonly seen.

 What are the clinical signs of diaphragmatic hernia?

 Clinical signs are dependent on the severity of herniation.
 With small tears or in cats born with a diaphragmatic hernia, there may be no discernible clinical signs.
 Many pet owners report mild breathing difficulties, especially when the cat is stressed, and periods of mild gastrointestinal upset.
 In severe or acute cases, there is often respiratory distress, an abnormal heart rhythm, muffled heart and lung sounds, and other signs of systemic shock.
 The abdomen may feel empty when palpated.

 Diagnosis is based on medical history, physical examination findings, and radiographs (X-rays).
 Blood and urine tests may be performed if the patient is showing signs of shock.
 In certain cases, ultrasound or special radiographic dye studies will be required for a definitive diagnosis.